-Let $s_t$ and $f_t$ denote the log spot and forward rates respectively defined in foreign currency units per dollar.
+Let s_t and f_t denote the log spot and forward rates respectively defined in foreign currency units per dollar.
 An increase denotes an appreciation of the dollar and depreciation of the foreign currency in question.
-Buying or going long a currency by engaging in a forward contract today to sell the currency tomorrow yields a log excess return of:
+Buying or going long a currency by engaging in a forward contract today to buy the foreign currency and sell it on the spot market in the future yields a log excess return of: